snapwich/fun-hooks/README.md

 ```

 ## Motivation
-Fun(ctional) Hooks is an attempt to make a generalized and simple hooking API for the intent of designing runtime
+Fun(ctional) Hooks is a generalized and simple hooking API for creating runtime extensible applications.
+This
-extensible applications.
-This function-based approach operates on functions themselves rather than object methods to
+function-based approach operates on functions themselves rather than object methods to be fully compatible with purely
-be fully compatible with purely functional code, but still maintains some convenience operations for dealing with
+functional code, but still maintains some convenience operations for dealing with object-oriented code.
-object-oriented code.

 The goals of this library are the following (in priority order):